seymour7/seymour7.github.io/_posts/2016-12-05-arch-linux-installation-guide.md

 description: A simple guide to install Arch Linux with KDE
 ---

 I've had a few friends that wanted to try out Arch Linux but have given up after the grueling installation process.
-In this post I demonstrate how I usually perform a fresh Arch Linux installation.
+In this post I demonstrate, with screenshots, how I usually perform a fresh Arch Linux installation.

 This guide (like most Arch installation guides) is really just a simplified version of what's on the wiki [here](https://wiki.archlinux.org/index.php/installation_guide), so consider referring to it as well.